 • Momondo – another great flight booking site.
 What I like about momondo is the graph that they offer for flight price comparisons, and the possibility to choose the “best”, “quickest”, and “cheapest” options.
 The same as kiwi, they have an “explore” function, where you can check the cheapest flights for your dates on a map.

-• Skyscanner – I like that, when searching for a destination, Skyscanner offers you to check out flights, hotels, and guides for that place, and it shows other places in the same country that you could explore.
+• Skyscanner – I like that, when searching for a destination, Skyscanner allows you to check out flights, hotels, and guides for that place, and it shows other places in the same country that you could explore.

 BLOGGING TOOLS